 REM sleep is especially important for brain development and physical growth.
 So, with better sleep, kids will see more healthy development.
 This may also lend way to better engagement with their studies, being fully prepared for anything that comes their way!

 6. Meditation Improves Confidence

 We all want our kids to be confident and anxiety-free.
 Luckily, meditation can act as a buffer against low self-confidence and indecision.
 This doesn’t mean that your kids will never doubt themselves, but when children are more confident, even in unfamiliar situations, they will learn and cope in an easier manner.

-There really is no way to tell how quickly things such as confidence and self-self esteem may grow, but hopefully over time, as children deal more confidently with their emotions, they will be less fearful of what they don’t understand.
+There really is no way to tell how quickly things such as confidence and self-esteem may grow.
+However, hopefully over time, as children deal more confidently with their emotions, they will be less fearful of what they don’t understand.
 Kids should be adventurous and have the confidence to explore the world around them.

 Meditation will hopefully give them the power to do this well!

 7. Your Kids May Have More Success In School

 There has been anecdotal evidence suggesting that mediation in school may help with grades and attendance.